interplaynetary/p2p-template/resources/commons-tree.md

 All the branches of the commons-tree are the branches of production from the abstract-universal of abstract labor-time to be distributed into concrete-particular labor-time.
 Abstract-time to concrete-time.

 We live in time!
-And by giving a form to our own labor-time we sculpt the labor-power of humanity.
+And by giving a form to social-labor-time we sculpt social-labor-power.